 An alternative approach is to use Simscape data logging.
 This approach, which uses MATLAB® commands instead of blocks, provides access to a broader range of model variables and parameters.
 One example is the kinematic viscosity of the liquid medium inside a pipeline segment.
 You can analyze this parameter using Simscape data logging but not sensor blocks.

 The final step in the modeling workflow is to simulate the model.
 Before running simulation, check that the numerical solver is appropriate for your model.
-To do this, use the Model Configuration Parameters dialog box.
+To do this, use the Configuration Parameters dialog box.

 For physical models, variable-step solvers such as

-accuracy.
-Increase them instead for faster simulation.
+instead for faster simulation.